Motor racing-Hamilton makes a statement as F1 gets back on track

 Bottas was 0.356 adrift in the morning but cut the gap to 0.197 in the afternoon.
 "It's great to be back.
 It's been a long time coming," commented Hamilton.

 "It was looking good out there today, but you can never take too much from practice."
-Mercedes were later in the spotlight after Red Bull lodged an official protest against their new Dual Axis Steering (DAS) system.
+Mercedes were later in the spotlight after Red Bull lodged an official protest against their new Dual Axis Steering (DAS) system, but the move was rejected by stewards who declared it legal.

 Racing Point, whose Mercedes-powered RP20 has been dubbed the 'Pink Mercedes' because of its striking similarity to Hamilton's title-winning 2019 car, were third fastest with Mexican Sergio Perez.
 Ferrari's Sebastian Vettel, starting his last season in the Italian team's red colours, was fourth fastest on his 33rd birthday with Australian Daniel Ricciardo fifth for Renault and McLaren's Lando Norris sixth.